jimbrake/ISA-Exploratorium/README.md

 No micrco-code, no data path planning
 Common sub-expressions identified by assignment to a distinct name
 Separate register update process
-In the case of TROC instructions defined/expressed via three nested case statements
+TROC instructions defined/expressed via three nested case statements
 -Instruction size, e.g. a section for each instruction size
 --Each distinct instruction with some merged
 ---Each data type as needed